-- a) Urban Services Area County constructs and recovers full costs through offsite development levies. - b) Country Residential and Hamlets when serviced by County system the County constructs and recovers costs through "contributions in aid of construction" and utility rates policy.
-In addition, systems tying into urban water system will also pay a Connection Fee established and set forth under the Fees & Charges Bylaw.
+- a) Urban Services Area County constructs and recovers full costs through offsite development levies. - b) Country Residential and Hamlets when serviced by County system, the County constructs and recovers costs through "contributions in aid of construction" and in accordance with the Utility Rates Policy.
+In addition, systems tying into urban water system will also pay a Connection Fee established and set forth under the County's Fees & Charges Bylaw.